A HIDDEN GEM REBORN

 This remarkable complex exists thanks to the vision of the late John Griss.
 After relocating from London to Devon, John transformed the land around a small dairy farm into Hartsmoor Lakes, harmonizing fish and fishing with the surrounding wildlife.
 His dream was to create a sanctuary where local anglers and the wider community could enjoy nature’s bounty for generations.

 In 2021, the John Griss Charity was established to safeguard that vision.
 The ongoing restoration and enhancement of these four lakes has been carried out by the new custodians of this special place – Rory McMakin and Paul Webber.
-With their careful management and the Charity’s commitment to John’s legacy, Hartsmoor Fishery is sure to flourish as a premier fishery and as a cornerstone of community and conservation.
+With their careful management and the Charity’s commitment to John’s legacy, Hartsmoor is flourishing as a premier fishery and as a cornerstone of community and conservation.